Home > Flightless birds > Takahe

 TAKAHE

-Hear the call of takahe
+Hear the call of takahe MP3 627K 38 sec.

-The colourful green, turquoise and blue takahe Porphyrio hochstetteri is endemic to New Zealand, and is unique as the world's largest living member of the rail family.
+The takahe is endemic to New Zealand, and has the distinction of being the world's largest living member of the Rallidae family.

-Takahe are similar in appearance and coloration to the smaller pukeko Porphyrio porphyrio, which is another native rail, but common worldwide.
-Pukeko can still fly, but very poorly for short distances, normally in escape in the open.
-They are also grazing birds, but have successfully adapted to pastoral habitat, and are commonly found on low-lying farmland and near roads where drains attract them.
+Pukeko still fly, but poorly for short distances in escape in the open.
+They have been seen on rare occasions roosting in small trees.
+Their favoured habitat is a lake edge, but they are also grazing birds, successfully adapting to pasture, and are found on low-lying farmland and near roads where drains attract them.

 In the Fiordland native habitat, curled, mid-ribbed, and broad-leaved snow tussock grasses provide food and shelter for takahe.
 Nesting pairs build a raised ground nest of snow tussock grasses in October after the snow has melted.